 PhD and MA in economics, Harvard University

 AB in economics, with Great Distinction, Stanford University

 Dr. Mayer came to NERA from the American Stock Exchange, where she was a Vice President.
-As head of the Research Department, she supported the Exchange’s strategic planning, regulatory, marketing, and corporate communications efforts through research and analysis pertaining to listing, market quality, and order flow.
-Previously, Dr. Mayer was a Lecturer in the Department of Community Medicine at Stony Brook University and an Instructor in Economics at Swarthmore College.
-She holds a PhD and MA in economics from Harvard University, and a BA with High Honors in economics from Stanford University.
+As head of the Research Department, she supported the Exchange's strategic planning, regulatory, marketing, and corporate communications efforts through research pertaining to listing, market quality, and order flow.
+Before that Dr. Mayer was a Lecturer in the Department of Community Medicine at Stony Brook University and an Instructor at Swarthmore College.